 Binding of the pemphigus antigens by thiol drugs may interfere with their normal function, resulting in acantholysis.

 Nonthiol drugs include sulfur-containing drugs and drugs without sulfur in their structure.
-Sulfur-containing drugs, such as penicillins, cephalosporins, and piroxicam, may undergo hydrolytic breakdown in vivo to form thiols; therefore, they are termed masked thiols.
+Sulfur-containing drugs, such as penicillins, cephalosporins, antihypertensive agents, and piroxicam, may undergo hydrolytic breakdown in vivo to form thiols; therefore, they are termed masked thiols.
 An active amide group is found in the structure of many nonthiol drugs, which has resulted in the speculation that this structure may be responsible for the induction of disease.

 Nonthiol drugs are more likely to induce acantholysis via immune mechanisms.
 Studies of cases of non-thiol–induced pemphigus reveal the presence of autoantibodies that recognize pemphigus antigens, in particular desmoglein 3, which is the pemphigus vulgaris antigen.
 In fact, this group of patients tends to have clinical, histologic, immunologic, and prognostic features similar to idiopathic pemphigus vulgaris.